stefanovic80/geompy/README.md

 According with previous notes, we suppose the drawn straight line is a "L1" object.
 Than

 `L1.straightLine.remove()`

+removes the straight line you previously have drawn.

 # Draw a (random) Parabola